atlassian/github-for-jira/docs/FAQs.md

 <h3>Q: Why do you need read and **write** access for deployments?
 It appears that sending deployment data to Jira would only require read access.</h3>

 **A:** To correctly map the status of your deployments (pending, in progress, successful etc) we need to access the `state` property which only exists on the `deployment_status` webhook event which occurs when a deployment is created.
-The [GitHub API](https://docs.github.com/en/rest/reference/repos#create-a-deployment-status) requires that GitHub apps have read and write access to listen to deployment creation events.
+GitHub will only send information about this webhook event to apps that have **both read and write** permissions enabled.
 Unfortunately, the GitHub documentation doesn’t specify why write access is needed but we have raised the concern with them.
 You can follow the discussion [here](https://github.community/t/write-access-to-deployment-creation-events/215078/1).

 <h3>Q: I do not wish to give Jira read and write access to deployments.
 What are the consequences of that?
 Does it affect existing functionality?</h3>